-A weekly session takes place on Thursday evenings, running throughout the year at Soft Touch’s Youth Arts Centre.
+Start is a regular weekly session that takes place on Thursday evenings, running throughout the year at Soft Touch’s Youth Arts Centre.
 During the sessions young people work on their own creative projects and also get the opportunity to take part in an annual exhibition at Soft Touch which showcases their work.

-As well as the young people finding the sessions very beneficial, parents and carers also comment on how STart has helped their children in a way that was deeper than just improving their art skills.
+As well as the young people finding the sessions very beneficial, parents and carers also comment on how STart has helped their children in a way that is far deeper than just improving their art skills.

 Young people can be referred to STart by either emailing firstname.lastname@example.org or calling 0116 255 2592 and asking for Jim.